 The history of whetstone usage in Japan is extensive.
 Whetstones were mined and processed for centuries, and were essential for military purposes (i.e. sword sharpening).
 Thanks to the historical importance of whetstones, the Japanese were able to develop excellent blade grinding and sharpening techniques over time.
 This tradition continues today as Japan constantly produces some of the best hand made kitchen knives in the world.

 There are various types and categories of whetstones available.
 It can all be very confusing at first.
-I will try my best to explain and understand everything myself.
+I will try my best to explain as I understand it.

 Types of Whetstones